Doxuno

 RETURN OR DESTRUCTION

-Upon written request by Nexus Capital (Pty) Ltd, or upon expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, summaries, extracts, or derivatives thereof (including electronically stored data), and shall provide written certification of such return or destruction upon request.
+On written request by Nexus Capital (Pty) Ltd, or on the expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, summaries, extracts or derivatives thereof (including electronically stored data), and shall provide written certification of such return or destruction on request.
 Where the Confidential Information includes personal information, destruction shall comply with the conditions for destruction of personal information under POPIA.

 REMEDIES

 The parties acknowledge that a breach of this Agreement may cause irreparable harm for which monetary damages would be an inadequate remedy.
-Accordingly, Nexus Capital (Pty) Ltd shall be entitled to seek an urgent final or interim interdict in the High Court of South Africa under Rule 6(12) of the Uniform Rules of Court, without the necessity of proving actual monetary loss or posting security, in addition to any other remedies available at law or in equity.
+Accordingly, the Disclosing Party shall be entitled to seek an urgent final or interim interdict in the High Court of South Africa under Rule 6(12) of the Uniform Rules of Court, without the necessity of proving actual monetary loss or posting security, in addition to any other remedies available at law.
+In addition, the Receiving Party shall pay the Disclosing Party liquidated damages of ZAR 1 000 000 for each proven material breach of this Agreement, payable on demand.
+This liquidated-damages clause is enforceable under the Conventional Penalties Act 15 of 1962, subject to judicial reduction if found to be grossly disproportionate to the actual loss suffered.
 In any proceedings to enforce or interpret this Agreement, the successful party shall be entitled to recover its legal costs from the other party on an attorney-and-client scale, as opposed to the default party-and-party scale.

 ELECTRONIC EXECUTION

 This Agreement may be executed electronically.
-Electronic signatures are valid and enforceable under the Electronic Communications and Transactions Act 25 of 2002 (ECT Act), sections 11 and 13, and have the same legal effect as handwritten signatures, unless the agreement is of a type expressly excluded under Schedule 2 of the ECT Act.
+Electronic signatures are valid and enforceable under sections 11 and 13 of the Electronic Communications and Transactions Act 25 of 2002 (ECT Act) and have the same legal effect as handwritten signatures, save where this Agreement falls within a category expressly excluded under Schedule 2 of the ECT Act (which is not anticipated here).
 A party may execute this Agreement by any method permitted under the ECT Act, including DocuSign or equivalent platform.

 GENERAL PROVISIONS